dkbosei00/dkbosei00/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m a Software Engineer interested in working as a Machine Learning Engineer or Data Scientist.
+- 🔭 I’m a Software Engineer interested in working as a Machine Learning Engineer / Data Scientist.
 - 🌱 I am currently learning MLOps and how to make a good notebook.
 - 📫 You can contact me via email: dannykosei00@gmail.com.
 - ⚡ In my free time I like to read manga, listen to music and write.